<- Back<- Back<- Back

 A low bid-hit ratio means there are flaws in how a construction company evaluates leads and bids.
 Investigating those processes will reveal the mistakes that must be rectified to learn how to win construction bids consistently.
 You should also review all of your hits and misses so that you can continue refining your approach and growing as a contractor.

 Suppose you are bidding on a project in Los Angeles County, Orange County, or the surrounding areas and need a contractor specializing in deck waterproofing with products like Life Deck cement.
-In that case, that company is West Coast Deck Waterproofing in Paramount.
+In that case, that company is West Coast Decking & Waterproofing in Paramount.
 Contact Us Today for a free estimate.